raptoria/nextjs-monorepo-typescript/readme.md

 ```

 ### Production
 There are 2 ways to prepare your app to run in production.
-The first is using the `start` command after a `build` which runs a Node process to serve up a production version of your app.
+The first is using the `prod` command after a `build` which runs a Node process to serve up a production version of your app.
 If your app relies on SSR or serverless functions, you would want to use this approach.
-This is what `Dockerfile.webapp-start` is doing.
+This is what `Dockerfile.webapp-prod` is doing.

 ### Method 1